 When you’re in this business of fixing and maintaining technology – one of the most common questions you’ll be asked is “What do I look for in a new computer?”.
 While I’m usually obliged to ask for more about the prospective computer in question – sometimes the brand names come up and sometimes it’s just a general question because the customer wants to buy a new one.
 Coming to me (the IT Guy) is a good step and a worthwhile use of time, but without me, what kind of stuff can you do to find the computer that’s best for you?

 One familiar refrain amongst all Canadian Internet users when talking about service levels is “There’s nothing we can do”.
-We’re resigned to bad connections, routing devices that appear untested, over-priced services, and systems that are truly hellish.
-Big companies operate as if they were monopolies.
+We’re resigned to bad connections, routing devices that appear untested, over-priced services, phone systems that are truly hellish, and big companies that operate as if they were monopolies.
 In fact, you don’t have to go far to find horror stories.
 If you even look at the history of my blog, you’ll see that I write much more about negative topics than positive.
 The challenge, I find, is surfacing the good stories, so they can also compete for attention just as much.
 This is a story about Teksavvy.

-I’m interested in what Dave Winer does.
-He’s been a part of innovations that are the foundation of the Internet.
-Sure, I don’t exactly agree with his view on comments, but I think he’s an amazing innovator and high on the list of people I’d love to sit down with in person.
-When he released a new tool, Little Outliner, I wanted to take my time to understand what it was, how easy I might learn to use it, what others might think of it and generally let the idea sink in.
+When Dave Winer released a new tool, Little Outliner, I wanted to take my time to understand what it was, how easy I might learn to use it, what others might think of it and generally let the idea sink in.
 It’s important to let these things sink in when taking a look.